 One comment that would help give me more confidence is to see model fits to the actual data.
 How well do the models here recreate the behavior.
 I may have missed this, but the modeling results are relative model comparisons.
 It would be nice to see how well the models recreate the data.

-The upper panels of figures 3-7 show the sampling rates of the models and how they compare (favourably) relative to participants’ mean sampling rates, suggesting that they do reproduce the results.
-The Supplementary figures show the models’ mean ranks of chosen options alongside that of participants.
+The upper panels of figures 3-7 show the sampling rates of the models and how they compare (favourably) to participants’ mean sampling rates, suggesting that they do reproduce the results.
+The Supplementary figures show the models’ mean ranks of chosen options alongside those of participants.
 With the exception of the Cut Off heuristic (which consistently and considerably undershoots participants’ performance), the other models perform similarly to participants.

 We have now added scatterplots and correlation values (Figure S12), showing that sampling rates are also well-predicted by all models at the level of individual participants, using the relatively large sample size in Study 2.
 Also from Study 2, we report a new analysis of thresholds at different sequence positions in Figure S13.